How AI in Financial Technology Is Transforming Banking

 As AI systems influence high-impact financial decisions, governance becomes critical.
 Financial institutions deploying AI models must comply with established model risk management frameworks.

-Regulatory guidance such as SR 11-7 requires banks to document model assumptions, validate predictive performance, and maintain independent oversight.
-International regulatory standards aligned with Basel III also emphasize risk monitoring for models that influence financial decisions.
+Regulatory guidance such as SR 11-7 requires banks to document model assumptions, validate predictive performance, and maintain independent oversight, while international standards aligned with Basel III add further risk-monitoring requirements for models that influence financial decisions.

 The Future of AI in the Financial Sector

 As emerging technologies mature, financial institutions are exploring new ways to integrate AI into their operating models.
-AI is enabling smarter decisions with faster services, creating entirely new revenue streams.
 The next phase of transformation will focus on intelligent systems that can analyze financial data to support customers with minimal friction.

 1. Rise of Autonomous Financial Decision Systems